ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 One implication of the shift to execute commands in a separate thread is that the structure of the command logic had to change to accomodate parallelism.
-In devices, ``FastCommand``s are implemented as an "execution" method that initiates the command when called, and a command class (instantiated during initialization), whose ``do()`` method calls an "associated" function in the component manager; this where the command logic lives.
+In devices, ``FastCommand``s are implemented as an "execution" method that initiates the command when called, and a command class (instantiated during initialization), whose ``do()`` method calls an "operation" method in the component manager; this where the command logic lives.
 When the command is called by a client, the execution method fetches the command class object and runs its ``do()`` method.
 Additionally, the device either implements ``is_<COMMAND>_allowed()`` methods for commands that override baseclass commands, or else the command class implements an ``is_allowed()`` method for